 TG: When you say it’s obvious like the Shiraz, it’s because ...

 EW: It’s because all those clues are lined up.

 EW: I’ve already looked at it so the color’s there.
 Then there’s an almost painful intensity with blue-black fruit, tar, mint, and eucalyptus, herby, and exotic--all those things.

 TG: Are there any other goals in smelling the wine?

-EW: Once I get that primary or first impression, I usually don’t say it out loud but if I’m blind tasting but hold it and then I try to go through the wine and find the fruit, earth and wood.
+EW: Once I get that primary or first impression, I usually don’t say it out loud; but if I’m blind tasting but hold it and then I try to go through the wine and find the fruit, earth, and wood.

 TG: Do you use the MS tasting grid?

 EW: Yes, it’s huge and in black and white right in front of me (about 5 feet away, 2D, rectangular about chest height).
 It looks like an Excel document and has the all information from the grid on it.
-The first thing I do when approaching a wine is to get the first impression, to let the wine come to me.
+The first thing I do when approaching a wine is to get a first impression, to let the wine come to me.
 I stop and smell the wine.
 It’s more of a visceral experience and I try to get an idea of what’s the very first impression.
 But I’m not trying to make any decisions.
 I just want to be with the wine because sometimes I think we do so much work with the grid that we miss out on things.
 You can miss the soul of the wine.